Addiction and Codependency: Are You Helping or Hurting Your Partner?

 If you are currently in a relationship with someone who struggles with addiction, it’s likely to be a relationship with codependent attributes.
 It’s easy to understand why codependency builds.

 We feel a connection to our romantic partners and hope that the relationship will last.
 We may do whatever it takes to ensure that it does, thus developing codependency issues.

 The truth is that codependent relationships not only make long-term success difficult, but they can damage a person struggling with addiction.

-24/7 Helpline available for those looking into treatment options for themselves or a loved one.
-No obligation, free consultation, and confidential.
+24/7 Helpline is available for those looking into treatment options for themselves or a loved one.
+No obligation, free consultation, and confidentiality.
 Call us at (888) 906-0952

 Identifying Codependency in Romantic Relationships

 To change a problem, you must first identify it.
 The same goes for codependency issues.